CQC We Statements

-Local authorities and clinical commissioning groups (CCGs) have equal and joint duties to prepare Joint Strategic Needs Assessments (JSNAs) and Joint Health and Wellbeing Strategies (JHWSs), through the Health and Wellbeing Board.
+Local authorities and clinical commissioning groups (CCGs) have equal and joint duties to prepare a Joint Strategic Needs Assessment (JSNA) and a Joint Health and Wellbeing Strategy (JHWS), through the Health and Wellbeing Board.
 The purpose of the JSNA and JHWS is to improve the health and wellbeing of the local community and reduce inequalities for all ages.
 In Manchester, the Population Health Plan 2018-2027 serves as the JHWS.

 A JSNA is an assessment of the current and future health and social care needs of the local community.
 These are needs that could be met by the local authority, CCGs, or other NHS organisations working in partnership with voluntary and community sector groups and other agencies, for example housing providers.

 The JSNA is produced by the local health and wellbeing board, and is unique to the local area.
 The intention is for health and wellbeing boards to also consider wider factors that impact on their communities’ health and wellbeing, and local assets that can help to improve outcomes and reduce inequalities.
 Each local area is free to undertake the JSNA in a way best suited to its local circumstances; there is no template or format that must be used and no mandatory data set to be included.

 A range of quantitative and qualitative evidence should be used in the JSNA.
 There are a number of data sources and tools that the health and wellbeing board may find useful for obtaining quantitative data.
 Qualitative information can be gained via a number of avenues, including but not limited to views collected by the local Healthwatch organisation or by local voluntary sector organisations, feedback given to local providers by service users, and views fed in as part of community participation within the JSNA and Population Health Plan development process.